Ernanm280/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-In this tutorial, we observe and inspect various network traffic to and from Azure Virtual Machines using Wireshark.
-This project also involves experimenting with Azure Network Security Groups (NSGs) to control traffic and analyzing different types of traffic protocols such as ICMP, SSH, DHCP, DNS, and RDP.
+Throughout this tutorial we focus on monitoring and analyzing network traffic between Azure Virtual Machines using Wireshark.
+It also includes working with Azure Network Security Groups (NSG) to manage and control network traffic.
+Various protocals such as ICMP, SSH, DHCP, DNS, and RDP are observed within Wireshark to understand how communication happens between systems or Virtual Machines.
 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)